Here’s How To Get Rid Of Unwanted Weeds In The Garden

 Getting help from family and friends to take on the task is a good idea.

-One person could run the tiller, and another rakes out the sod clumps in at the same time.
+One person could run the tiller, and another could rake out the sod clumps at the same time.

-However, perhaps you don’t have a tool such as a tiller, you can also use a shovel to break the sod, turn its roots up, and add compost right on top of that.
+However, if you don’t have a tool such as a tiller, you can also use a shovel to break the sod, turn its roots up, and add compost right on top of that.

-The sod will eventually die and after a while enrich the soil, and you can plant right on top of it.
+The soil will eventually die, and after a while, enrich the soil, and you can plant right on top of it.

-Sprays that work well by killing the root of weeds in the garden are called Round-up.
+Sprays that work well by killing the roots of weeds in the garden are called round-ups.

 Round-up weed killer sprays are causing the same kind of problems that over-prescribed drugs such as antibiotics are causing humans.

-Please note that if used too the Round-up spray too frequently and other people in your surrounding area, the effectiveness is reduced.
+Please note that if the Round-up spray is used too frequently and by other people in your surrounding area, its effectiveness is reduced.

 After a while, you will notice that the plant is gone, but it has undoubtedly produced seed that will grow up soon again while it becomes resistant to pesticides and that spray in particular.